zaps166/QMPlay2/README.md

 ## Multimedia keys

-In Windows multimedia keys should work automatically.
+In Windows and macOS multimedia keys should work automatically.

 In Linux/BSD you must associate keys with commands:
 - using QMPlay2 binary, see: `QMPlay2 -h`,